louisaspicer/ionicExplorePhilippines/README.md

 * Use an API with more points of interest information, such as https://developer.here.com
 * Add a dummy API for end to end testing (haven't been able to test full e2e functionality due to this)
 * Broken destinations list unit test due to click event not triggering
+* Look into unsubscribing from Observables when leaving components
+* Add alerts service for unsuccessful login attempt and successful registration

 How to Install:
 -----